 With year-round sunshine, silky beaches, and valley-to-mountain countryside, the Canary Islands have something for everyone.
-The eight islands, which, at their closest point, are only 100km off of the African coast, also have fantastic food, charming white-washed villages, and scenic hikes around volcanoes.
+The eight islands, which, at their closest point, are only 100km off of the African coast, offer fantastic food, charming white-washed villages, and scenic hikes.

 Best of all, they’re just over a four-hour flight away.
 So, to inspire your next trip, here are seven of the best things to see and do in the Canary Islands.